 Nextdoor to the Hollywood Tavern you’ll find the Woodinville Whiskey Company, a gorgeous facility that offers tasting for those who want a break from the grapes.
 While you can easily make a daytrip to Woodinville from McCormick, to fully enjoy all of its fruits, consider a stay at the luxurious Willows Lodge.

 A daytrip list from McCormick or Kitsap wouldn’t be complete without a stop in the Emerald City.
 Seattle is very accessible by ferry from McCormick.
 Passenger-only ferries take just 30 minutes to travel from Bremerton to Seattle, and Bremerton is just 15 minutes by car from McCormick.
 If you’re in the mood for an extra adventure, first take the foot ferry from Port Orchard to the Bremerton Ferry dock.
 Car/Passenger ferries shuttle you to Seattle in less than hour from Bremerton, even less from Southworth.

 You can live at McCormick and still get to your adventures in the big city with little fuss.
 Forget the stress of driving on I5 or I405, leave the driving to the ferry captain, and take in the incredible scenery and fresh air.

-Seattle is buzzing with activity in the spring time.
-The Seattle Mariners are playing major league baseball, and its also easy and fun to take in a soccer match watching our Seattle Sounders FC.
+Seattle is buzzing with activity in the spring and summer.
+The Seattle Mariners are playing major league baseball, and it’s also easy and fun to take in a soccer match watching our Seattle Sounders FC.
 Getting by ferry from McCormick to the ballgame or soccer match is easy – it’s just a short walk from the Downtown Seattle ferry terminal to T-Mobile park (home of the Mariners), or CenturyLink Field (home of the Sounders).